 Source code for gigl.common.data.export

-"""Utility functions for exporting embeddings to Google Cloud Storage and BigQuery.
+"""Utility functions for exporting embeddings and predictions to Google Cloud Storage and BigQuery.

 Note that we use avro files here since due to testing they are quicker to generate and upload